‘The primary school got a real donkey for last year’s nativity,’ says Colin the Beaver Scout leader in The Perfect Fit. ‘It didn’t go so well.’

 It really didn’t, and you can find out why in this free festive short story featuring characters from Mary Jayne Baker’s ‘Love in the Dales’ series.
 With Baby Jesus AWOL, will the show go on?

-First published in Love Sunday magazine on 2nd December 2018.
+First published in the Sunday People‘s Love Sunday magazine on 2nd December 2018.

 The Worst Noel (A ‘Love in the Dales’ short story)